wallace-js/wallace/README.md

 - Learning and teaching.
 - People who don't touch the (front end) code very often.
-- People who prefer developing features over solving framework problems.
+- People who'd rather develop features than learn a new framework.

 ### 3. Freedom